alob-mtc/driftdetector/README.md

 1. **HCL Parsing Complexity**: Terraform's HCL format has a complex structure that can be challenging to parse correctly.
 I had to carefully handle different resource types, attribute formats, and nested blocks.

 2. **AWS API Limitations**: AWS API has rate limits that can be hit when checking many instances.
 My solution was to implement concurrency controls to limit the number of simultaneous API calls.
-> However i discovered the the AWs describe support bulk-actions, but i've choosen not to unitlize this to keep things simple although i know actually implementing it will not bring too much complexities, but i choose this simple solution (Depending on the final usecase for this project and if we see that there is need to check a large number of instances, then i think going for the bulk-action can have a compeling benefit)
+> I discovered that AWS DescribeInstances supports bulk-actions, but chose not to utilize this initially to keep things simple.
+This approach works well for moderate-sized deployments while maintaining code clarity.
+For large-scale deployments (hundreds of instances), bulk operations could be implemented without significant architectural changes.

 ## Sample Data